 The Annual General Meeting (AGM) resolves on compensation to the Board, including for committee work, and on Guidelines for compensation for Senior Executives.

-Compensation to senior executives is addressed by the Compensation Committee based on said Guidelines, which is a drafting committee of the Board.
-Compensation to the President is resolved by the Board, based on the Guidelines.
+Compensation to senior executives and the CEO is addressed by the Compensation Committee based on said Guidelines and resolved by the Board.

 Compensation to senior executives

 The remuneration guidelines for senior executives adopted by the AGM 2020 was not changed by the AGM 2021.
 The guidelines prescribe e.g. that the remuneration for the CEO and other members of management can consist of a base salary, variable compensation, and other benefits, including a pension.
 Any variable compensation is based on performance relative to predefined, measurable targets and is maximized to 50% of the target salary.

 The fixed and variable salary components and benefits for the CEO and the management of Björn Borg are indicated in Note 8 of the annual report.

 For the complete remuneration guidelines for senior executives, please refer to the following link.